College of Education and Behavioral Sciences

 The college also offers approved Alternate Route to Director of Special Education Certification, Alternate Route to Principal Certification and Alternate Route to Superintendent Certification programs.
 Further information about these programs may be found in the departmental section for the School of Leadership and Professional Studies.

 Field Experience Policy

 WKU teacher preparation programs are designed to meet the University’s standards for baccalaureate degrees, master’s degrees, specialist degrees, and certification-only programs, as well as the Kentucky standards for the designated teaching certificate.
 All professional education programs require completion of a variety of diverse and focused field experiences in appropriate off-campus Primary-Grade 12 school settings as well as student teaching or equivalent experience.
 The number of required hours of field experiences varies by program; however, a minimum of 200 hours of approved off-campus field experience is required in professional education courses prior to the student teaching experience or equivalent.
 The candidate is responsible for documenting completed hours, date, and setting.
 In addition, all programs require one 16-week or two 8- week full-time student teaching placements for a minimum of 70 days in an instructional setting, or approved equivalent.
 Every effort is made to provide teacher candidates with field experiences in diverse settings (based on socioeconomic status, race/ethnicity, language, and exceptionalities of students) in order to ensure that they are prepared to help all students learn.
-Prior to visiting any school, a student must have on file in the Office of Professional Educator Services a current TB risk assessment, a current physical exam, a recent criminal background check, and a Child Abuse and Neglect (CAN) check.
+Prior to visiting any school, a student must have on file in the Office of Professional Educator Services a current TB test or risk assessment, a current physical exam, a recent criminal background check, and a Child Abuse and Neglect (CAN) check.
 Students are responsible for the expenses incurred in complying with this requirement.